 - Currently available for sale, and being tested to improve existing formulations or evaluate their potential in other diseases.

 To learn more about the various phases of clinical trials, visit:

 Participating in a Novartis clinical trial

-We make the results of our clinical trials publicly available through peer-reviewed publications and posting of results in the Novartis clinical trial results database and/or at ClinicalTrials.gov.
-Knowing the results of these trials enables both patients and their healthcare providers to make well-informed decisions regarding treatment risks and benefits.
+Clinical trial results: Novartis recognizes the importance of informing the public about the results of its interventional clinical trials for innovative compounds, regardless of the outcome.
+We make the results of our clinical trials publicly available through peer-reviewed publications and by posting the results on the Novartis clinical trial results website as well as other online public databases.
+Knowing the results of these trials enables both patients and their healthcare providers to make well-informed decisions about treatment risks and benefits.